This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Egg.
 The egg helps bind the cookies and adds structure to them.
 I wouldn’t recommend using a flax egg as a swap, but a store-bought egg substitute might work.
 (Such as Bob’s Red Mill.)

 - Baking soda.
-This acts as a leavener and helps cookies spread.
+This acts as a leavener, helping cookies spread.
 If you prefer to use baking powder, you’ll see that the cookies won’t spread out as much on the pan.

 - Salt.
 Since we’re using salted butter, I only use a 1/4 teaspoon of fine sea salt.
-If you’re using unsalted butter, consider adding an extra pinch.
+If you’re using unsalted butter, consider adding an extra pinch of salt.
 The salt helps the sweetness pop!

 - Cacao powder.
 Because almond meal doesn’t firm up like traditional flour, we’re adding this to help with structure.
 It’s like a flour substitute, but with added chocolate flavor.
 If you don’t keep cacao powder on hand, cocoa powder should work similarly.